Prof. Luc Van Gool

 He currently works on closing the loop between vision and action.

-Since 2021, he is the Principal Engineer in TRACE-Zurich,
+ETH Zurich.
+Since 2021, he is the Principal Engineer

 His broad research fields are Computer Vision and Machine Learning.
 The focus of his research is